jharwell/libra/docs/src/reference/project-local.rst

 .. cmake:variable:: LIBRA_CLANG_TIDY_EXTRA_ARGS

-   Additional flags appended verbatim to every clang-tidy invocation, on all paths (compdb, fixed-DB, and extra-arg).
+   Additional flags appended verbatim to every clang-tidy invocation.
 Useful for flags that LIBRA does not otherwise expose, such as ``--allow-enabling-analyzer-alpha-checkers``.
 Passed as-is; no separators are added.

    .. versionadded:: 0.8.15